derong97/ReadME/README.md

 * Sign up and login to our ReadME website [Extra feature]
   + Token-based authentication
   + Email is unique per user
-  + Form validation - check for repeated email
+  + Form validation - check for repeated email upon sign up and check for invalid email and password upon login
 * Navbar
   + Search for existing book by title
   + Add a new book